 Do you suffer from snoring or wake up still feeling tired?
 According to the National Sleep Foundation, over 40 million Americans suffer from a chronic sleep disorder.
-The Sleep Center at CHI St. Luke's Health-Memorial Livingston offers East Texans an easy and convenient option in diagnosing and treating sleep disorders with the latest in medical technology.
+The Sleep Center at St. Luke's Health-Memorial Livingston offers East Texans an easy and convenient option in diagnosing and treating sleep disorders with the latest in medical technology.

 From our highly-skilled team of polysomnographer technologists to our hotel-like amenities, the Sleep Center is the first of its kind in Polk County.

 Amenities include individually climate controlled suites with plush queen size bedding accented with premium sheets and comforters.
 Additionally, the suites have wood furnishings, flat screen televisions and personal bathrooms with tiled walk-in showers.

 Did you know that researchers estimate as many as 25 million people suffer from some type of sleeping disorder, including sleep apnea?
 Did you know that less than one million of these people realize that they have a sleeping disorder?
 Getting the appropriate amount of sleep each night is important for good health.
 Sleep is essential to our emotional and physical health.
 When we are deprived from quality and consistent sleep, we may not be able function properly during our waking hours.

 Take a moment and answer the following questions.
 If you can answer “yes” to these questions, you could have a sleeping disorder.
 If your answer is “yes” to three or more you could be at risk of obstructive sleep apnea.
 This is a life-threatening illness that causes you to stop breathing while you are sleeping.